tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/analysis.md

 In addition, Experience Platform allows connections with third-party SQL clients, interfaces, and Business Intelligence (BI) tools to directly connect to, access and query the data within Experience Platform, using the [!DNL PostgreSQL] protocol.

-Certain guardrails apply for the query timeout and for the amount of data that is included in the query result, as noted within the scenario details.
+Certain guardrails apply for the query timeout and for the amount of data that is included in the query result, as noted within the blueprint details.

 ## Use Cases